-The members of the COAG Group own 22.9% of the ACI Shares on a fully-diluted basis.
-As a result, the COAG Group has a substantial influence over AutoCanada's affairs and business.
+COAG owns 8.6% of the total issued and outstanding ACI Shares on a fully-diluted basis.
+As a result, COAG has substantial influence over AutoCanada's affairs and business.

-This concentration of ownership, as well as various provisions contained in AutoCanada's agreements with OEMs, could have the effect of discouraging, delaying or preventing a change in control of ACI or unsolicited acquisition proposals that an ACI shareholder might consider favourable.
-These provisions include ownership requirements and limits and approval rights with respect to the composition of the board of directors of the general partners of certain of the Dealer LPs.
+This concentration of ownership, as well as various provisions contained in the OEM Agreements, could have the effect of discouraging, delaying or preventing a change in control of ACI or unsolicited acquisition proposals that an ACI shareholder might consider favourable.
+These provisions include ownership requirements and limits and approval rights with respect to the composition of the board of directors of the general partners of certain of the Dealer LPs along with the board of directors of other subsidiaries.
 Thus, the concentration of ownership and such provisions may materially and adversely impact the value of the ACI Shares.